-- Act 2014-427 of 14th July 2014 relating to the Ivorian Forest Code - Decree94-368 of 1st July 1994 relating to reforms on logging activities amending Decree 66-421 of 15 September 1966 regulating the exploitation of timber and cabinet-making woods, building, firewood and charcoal woods. - Decree 66-428 of 15th September 1966 establishing procedures for the classification and downgrading of State-owned forests; - Decree 78-231 of 15th March 1978 establishing the management methods for State-owned Forests; - Decree 2013-815 of 26th November 2013 prohibiting illegal sawmilling; - Decree 2013-816 of 26th November 2013 prohibiting the exploitation, cutting, transportation marketing and export of timber and cabinet-making from natural forests taken above the 8th parallel;

-- Decree 2013-508 of 25th July 2013 prohibiting the exploitation, cutting, transport, marketing and exploitation of pterocarpus spp, commonly known as oak wood - Decree 90-503 of 20th June 1990 relating to the processing and export of wood into logs and lumbered timber; - Decree 66-122 of 31st March 1966 determining the so-called protected forest species; - Decree 2012-1049 of 24th October 2012 establishing, organizing and operating the National Commission for the Reduction of GHG Emissions from Deforestation and Forest Degradation; - Decree 66-52 of 8th March 1966 establishing procedures for authorised burning; - Decree 58 MINEF CAB of 6th February 2013, prohibiting logging above the 8th parallel (Probable failure to strike at the second approval under the title of Decree 80-70, it repeals Decree 72-543 and not Decree 72-548) - Order 402 MINEF DGEF DPIF of 26th March 2013 relating to the enhancement of measures to prohibition of the exploitation of timber and cabinet-making woods above the 8th parallel - Order 1072/MINEF of 13th July 2009 clarifying the modalities for the exploitation, circulation and transfer of timber in Côte d'Ivoire - 69 MINEF MININTER MINAGRA of 4th May 1999 amending Order 055 MINAGRA/INT of 29th March 1995 establishing the consultative commission that allocates the forest exploitation areas Repeals and replaces Order 055 MINAGRA/INT - Order MINAGRA of 13th February 1992 entrusting SODEFOR with the management of all classified forests; - 628 MINEF/DGEF/DPIF of 28th June 2013 prohibiting the export of pterocarpus spp, commonly known as "oak wood", in small diameter natural forest species; - Decision 988 MINEF CAB of 18th October 2012 relating to the enhancement of measures to combat illegal logging above the 8th parallel: - Decision 65 of 29th March 1995 relating to the monitoring committees for the management of forest exploitation areas; - Decision 1505 MINEFOR DPF of 7th September 1982 relating to the prohibition of logging in the savannah area of Côte d'Ivoire.
+PRINCIPLE 2.
+OPERATING LEGALLY AND COMLPLYING WITH ALL RULES PRINCIPLE Decree94-368 of 1st July 1994 relating to reforms on logging activities amending Decree 66-421 of 15 September 1966 regulating the exploitation of timber and cabinet-making woods, building, firewood and charcoal woods.
+Decree 66-428 of 15th September 1966 establishing procedures for the classification and downgrading of State-owned forests; Decree 78-231 of 15th March 1978 establishing the management methods for State-owned Forests; Decree 2013-815 of 26th November 2013 prohibiting illegal sawmilling; Decree 2013-816 of 26th November 2013 prohibiting the exploitation, cutting, transportation marketing and export of timber and cabinet-making from natural forests taken above the 8th parallel; Decree 2013-508 of 25th July 2013 prohibiting the exploitation, cutting, transport, marketing and exploitation of pterocarpus spp, commonly known as oak wood Decree 90-503 of 20th June 1990 relating to the processing and export of wood into logs and lumbered timber; Decree 2012-1049 of 24th October 2012 establishing, organizing and operating the National Commission for the Reduction of GHG Emissions from Deforestation and Forest Degradation; Decree 66-52 of 8th March 1966 establishing procedures for authorised burning; Decree 58 MINEF CAB of 6th February 2013, prohibiting logging above the 8th parallel (Probable failure to strike at the second approval under the title of Decree 80-70, it repeals Decree 72-543 and not Decree 72-548) Order 402 MINEF DGEF DPIF of 26th March 2013 relating to the enhancement of measures to prohibition of the exploitation of timber and cabinet-making woods above the 8th parallel Order 1072/MINEF of 13th July 2009 clarifying the modalities for the exploitation, circulation and transfer of timber in Côte d'Ivoire 69 MINEF MININTER MINAGRA of 4th May 1999 amending Order 055 MINAGRA/INT of 29th March 1995 establishing the consultative commission that allocates the forest exploitation areas - Repeals and replaces Order 055 MINAGRA/INT O Order MINAGRA of 13th February 1992 entrusting SODEFOR with the ma diameter natural forest species; Decision 988 MINEF CAB of 18th October 2012 relating to the enhancement of measures to combat illegal logging above the 8th parallel: : Decision 65 of 29th March 1995 relating to the monitoring committees for the management of forest exploitation areas; Decision 1505 MINEFOR DPF of 7th September 1982 relating to the prohibition of logging in the savannah area of Côte d'Ivoire.
+Natio nal Parks - Act 2013-864 of 23rd December 2013, amending paragraph 2 of Article 9 of Act 2002-102 of 11th February 2002 relating the creation, management and financing of national parks and nature reserves; • Act 65-255 of 4th August 1965 relating to the protection of wildlife and hunting practices, amended and supplemented by Act 94-442 of 16th August 1994